mgenware/qing-dialog-component/README.md

   // A cancel button will be clicked when user presses Esc key.
   cancelButtonIndex: number;

-  // The reason a dialog is closed, can be 'key' or 'button' or
-  // `undefined` if it's closed programmatically. closeReason?: CloseReason;
-  // Extra data for `closeReason`.
-  // For `CloseReason.key`, it's the key name.
-  // For `CloseReason.button`, it's the
-  closeReasonData?: unknown;

   // ------- Events -------

   // Fires when `open` property changes.